gonz4lex/gonz4lex-website-archive/content/posts/20200118_a-pint-of-api.md

-title: A Pint of APIs
+title: A Pint of API
 date: 2020-1-18 23:50
 category: web dev, api
 tags: python
 slug: a-pint-of-api
 author: Alex Gonzalez
 summary: Understand the fundamentals of APIs with this adaptation of a talk I gave fully in-editor with Visual Studio Code.
-header_cover: images/pint-of-api.jpg
 status: published

-# A Pint of API

 ## Definition